adaptedbrains/sportzpoint-admin/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js and Bun, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Bun Documentation](https://bun.sh) - learn about Bun runtime.
+- [WSL Documentation](https://learn.microsoft.com/en-us/windows/wsl/) - learn about Windows Subsystem for Linux.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!